JPedroRBelo/simDRLSR/README.md

   </ol>
 </details>

-# simDRLSR: a Deep Reinforcement Learning Simulator for Social Robotics

 SimDRLSR is a simulator for social robotics that offers resources for training and validation of reinforcement and deep learning methods.

-A primeira versão do simulador tem como base o algoritmo MDQN como módulo de aprendizador por reforço, disponível em:
+The first version of the simulator is based on the MDQN algorithm as a reinforcement learning module, available at:

 https://github.com/ahq1993/Multimodal-Deep-Q-Network-for-Social-Human-Robot-Interaction

 The simDRLSR simulator offers the Pepper robot structure as an agent, which interacts with the environment using four actions:

-wait: wait, while looking at a random direction of the environment;
+ - wait: wait, while looking at a random direction of the environment;
-look: looks at the nearest human, if he is in the robot's field of view;
+ - look: looks at the nearest human, if he is in the robot's field of view;
-wave: makes the gesture of waving while looking at the nearest human;
+ - wave: makes the gesture of waving while looking at the nearest human;
-handshake: performs the handshake gesture to greet the human.
+ - handshake: performs the handshake gesture to greet the human.

 [![Watch the video](doc/preview.png)](https://youtu.be/e4C8hK4q8Ug)